andrewfrank/andrewfrank.github.io/README.md

 Bioinformatics Research Associate II
 November 2021 - February 2024

-- Lead the operations of the "Student Bioinformatics Initiative" at the Uniformed Services University of the Health Sciences, a bioinformatics best-practices clearinghouse, cloud computing lab, and consultation center for bioinformatics users at USUHS
+- Led the operations of the "Student Bioinformatics Initiative" at the Uniformed Services University of the Health Sciences, a bioinformatics best-practices clearinghouse, cloud computing lab, and consultation center for bioinformatics users at USUHS
-- Consult on a portfolio of 20+ bioinformatics projects as part of SBI (50+ total projects to date), including assistance implementing GCP solutions for bioinformatics pipelines for WGS + RNASeq datasets, microbiome metagenomics, qPCR, querying large-scale tabular data, downstream statistical analyses, and automation of long-running laboratory data processing steps
+- Consulted on a portfolio of 20+ bioinformatics projects as part of SBI (50+ total projects to date), including assistance implementing GCP solutions for bioinformatics pipelines for WGS + RNASeq datasets, microbiome metagenomics, qPCR, querying large-scale tabular data, downstream statistical analyses, and automation of long-running laboratory data processing steps
-- Manage SBI's GCP environment, including project creation, billing and usage monitoring, and proposing actions to ensure greater cloud spend efficiencies
+- Managed SBI's GCP environment, including project creation, billing and usage monitoring, and proposing actions to ensure greater cloud spend efficiencies
 - Authored 8 software tutorials to enable more efficient researcher use of SBI's cloud environment, including in-depth explorations of key GCP services, deploying the bioinformatics workflow orchestrator Nextflow, downstream statistical analyses in JupyterLab environments, and version control with Git
 - Hosted and presented 20+ seminars for bioinformatics users at USUHS, with an emphasis on teaching the conceptual underpinnings of bioinformatics tools and processes, increasing the efficiency of cloud usage, and showcasing SBI-participant research outcomes
 - Selected as key personnel to continue work at USUHS as part of HJF after expiration of the previous contract under TIAG